How to Get Rid of a Cesspool

 Geo Icon

-If you’ve recently purchased a property with a cesspool or discovered an old one in your backyard, it’s probably time to look for ways to get rid of it.
+If you’ve recently purchased a property with a cesspool or discovered an old one in your backyard, you may want to get rid of it.
 While a handy tool of the past, cesspools now often do more harm, especially to the environment, than good.
-Read on to discover the options you have for getting rid of a cesspool on your property.
+Use this guide to learn how to get rid of a cesspool on your property.

 Why Do You Have an Old Cesspool in Your Home?